Ford Edge: Trim levels

-Second generation (2015)
+Second generation (CD539; 2015)

 For 2015, the Ford Edge was redesigned with a new Taurus and Explorer-like grille, new headlights, LED combination taillights, increased interior room, and a rear-view camera.
 This generation of the Edge comes with a standard EcoBoost engine, the all-new 2.0 L (only the displacement and bore-center spacing carry over), which has a new twin-scroll turbo to boost low-end torque figures.
 Unlike the previous 2.0 L EcoBoost, the 2015 generation has a towing capacity of 3500 lb and is available with all-wheel drive.
-The midspecification engine is a 3.5 L V6, with slightly reduced power output.
+The mid specification engine is a 3.5 L V6, with slightly reduced power output.
 The highest engine in the range, powering Sport models, is the new 2.7 L twin-turbo EcoBoost V6.

 For the first time, Ford marketed the Edge in European markets (as part of the company's "One Ford" strategy); it sits above the Ford Kuga.
 Gasoline engines are not sold in Europe; instead, this market receives either of two turbo-charged Duratorq diesel engines as used in other Ford Europe products such as the Ford Mondeo.
 Both engines are mated to an all-wheel drive system as standard; no option for two-wheel drive is available.
 The two engines are rated at 180 hp and 210 hp.
 Which output the customer receives is entirely dependent on the transmission choice, with a six-speed manual as standard mated to the 180-hp unit.
 A six-speed PowerShift automatic dual-clutch transmission option was available, mated to the 210-hp unit.

-The Ford Edge was sold in Europe as a premium large crossover with only high-end trims and diesel engines at prices 50% higher than in North America.
-Due to low sales, the model was limited in 2019 to only a few countries, with the last stocks sold in early 2021.
+Ford marketed the Edge in Europe as a premium large crossover with only high-end trims and diesel engines at prices 50% higher than in North America.
+Due to low sales, the model was limited in 2019 to only a few countries, with the last stock sold in early 2021.

-Ford Endura

-The Ford Endura was the Australia/New Zealand type of the second generation Ford Edge.
-The Ford Endura was put on the market on December 2018, yet got discontinued in 2020 due to slow sales.
-It was named after the New Latin endūra, from Old Occitan endurar ("to fast, endure").
+Production of the North American-market second generation Ford Edge ended on April 26, 2024, without a direct successor.